jvasile/SkillsUp/README.md

 Our exercises so far:

- * Ransom note - Use css styles to change how letters look and make a ransom note.
+ * Ransom note - use css styles to change how letters look and make a ransom note

+ * XWord - make a crossword puzzle about your favorite book

  * Hangman - make a simple hangman game in the browser or at the command line

  * Tic Tac Toe - make a tic-tac-toe board and let users fill it with X's and O's.
-Teach the computer how to play for extra credit!
+Teach the computer how to play for extra credit

  * Connect four - make a Connect-Four board and let users fill it with chips